To read more of our obsessive Game of Thrones coverage, visit ourBeyond the Wall show hub.

 The pitch: Joanna Robinson of Vanity Fair, a dedicated book reader, and David Chen of /Film, a dedicated non-book reader, deliberate each episode of Game of Thrones soon after it airs.
 They discuss adaptation choices, key moments, and don't shy away from healthy critiques.
 Why you should listen: The dynamic is an interesting one, as Joanna is well-versed in Martin's world and David is relatively foreign to it.
 It's a great podcast for show-only watchers looking for a spoiler-free dive into the series, with some additional enrichment from a more-informed viewer.
 With the show all caught up with the books, the hosts have been on more or less on equal ground since last season, which allows for some enjoyable banter between the two.

 The pitch: A weekly podcast about the series with a heavy focus on Jaime Lannister and Brienne of Tarth.
 Why you should listen: The hosts are big into Tumblr, which offers an even more immersive experience for listeners, who can follow their page to ask questions, share artwork, and even play a specialized game of bingo specific to the podcast (with squares for every time the hosts complain about things like bad wigs and Emilia Clarke's acting).
 The "shippy" focus sets it apart from the more comprehensive Thrones pods, and the online fandom bent makes room for a special form of inclusiveness not really present in the more formal, branded shows.
-The hosts dissect recent episodes but also dig into other aspects of the show and books between seasons.
+The hosts dissect recent episodes but also dig into other aspects of the show and books.
 Be sure to stick around for their infamous "drunkcasts," where they load up on booze and let the discussion roll.

-The pitch: Backed by Entertainment Weekly's access, writers James Hibberd and Darren Franich offer an exclusive, behind-the-scene look at the latest Game of Thrones episode.
+The pitch: Backed by Entertainment Weekly's access, writers James Hibberd and Darren Franich offer an exclusive, behind-the-scenes look at the latest Game of Thrones episode.
 Why you should listen: As the hosts explain in their intro episode, Entertainment Weekly has spent "more time on the set of Thrones than any other media outlet."
 Both hosts have interviewed the cast and creators of the show, so their insights are loaded with insider anecdotes -- Hibberd was even on set for stretches of Season 7.
 But neither come off as conceited insiders, and instead sound like big fans who also happen to cover the show.
 It's a perfect podcast for viewers who love behind-the-scenes trivia and teases of what's to come.

 The pitch: Hosts Jim Jones and A. Ron Hubbard break down the latest episode of Game of Thrones in three installments: an instant take, a full episode analysis, and a spoiler episode where they discuss the books and popular theories.
 Why you should listen: This one is frequently listed as the top Game of Thrones podcast on iTunes, mostly due to the popularity of the hosts, who are both full-time podcasters with a network of shows about television and film.
 They're also lifelong friends, which makes the discussions informal in the best way.
 It's just two guys sitting down to chat about a show they love, without much fuss.
 The three-episode structure also makes it easy to tune in and out depending on which discussion you're most interested in.
-During the long break between seasons seven and eight, they've been working on an epic re-watch.

 The pitch: Hosts Aziz and Ashaya discuss the show, the books, and the history of Westeros with episodes dedicated to lore and hidden secrets in Martin's world.
 Why you should listen: The hosts have an encyclopedic knowledge of not just the books, but everything Martin has ever said about them, too.
-In addition to episode breakdowns during the show season, they like to focus on deep-pocket stuff, like the Blackfyre Rebellion, the mysterious city of Asshai, the Doom of Valyria, and more.
+In addition to episode breakdowns during the season, they like to focus on deep-cut stuff, like the Blackfyre Rebellion, the mysterious city of Asshai, the Doom of Valyria, and more.
 They describe the pod on their website as "part lecture, part fiery sermon," and it's exactly that -- perfect for book readers who like the extra analysis and show watchers who might be interested in the lore but don't know where to start.

 The pitch: The moderators of the popular subReddit /r/ASOIAF host this podcast, giving insights to what the fans are talking about, what theories are brewing, as well as deep analyses of both the show and books.
 Why you should listen: This one may be a little deep if you're not internet literate, but for those who love going deep into online chatter, Maester Monthly is full of great Reddit talk from the series' most dedicated fans.
 Whether it's conversations about the dreaded "pink letter," a rundown of the /r/ASOIAF year-end awards, or episode breakdowns, these superfans -- and super mods -- have their fingers on the pulse of the online Thrones fandom, and are here to deliver the goods.